 Experience the magnificence of Big Bend National Park through your lens with me during my Big Bend Landscapes & Night Skies Photo Tour 2023.

 By day we’ll create photographs of beautiful Chihuahuan desert landscapes.
-And by night we’ll shoot for the stars in this International Dark Sky Park.
+And by night we’ll shoot for the stars in this super dark spot!

 This huge national park provides plenty of photographic fodder and we’ll take advantage of it during my BIG BEND Landscapes & Night Skies Photo Tour 2023 as we find creative ways to highlight some of its famous sites as well as some of those not-so-well-known.